The House Of Feathers

 As the perfect beginning to this project, I have begun with the symbol of the egg.
 I knitted these in my Hebridean 2 Ply in Solan Goose, Driftwood and Pebble Beach and shaped them to fit perfectly in my hands.
 I then very quickly embroidered them with abstract images of birds, feathers, stacs and the wonderful arcs and shapes of the stone structures around the Village Bay.
 I felted them so that the images became faint, as though they were shrouded in the mist that frequently swirls around Hiort.
 They will serve me as initial tokens and I will look at them occasionally to see if they will bring forth some further directions.

 Healing wells are an important feature of Hebridean culture, with some wells even reputed to heal specific diseases.
 There are seven notable wells on Hiort and the most famous of these is Tobar nam Buadh, translated as The Well of Virtues.
 It is located in the Gleann Mòr in the North West of the main island.
 The water from this well was considered to have such great healing qualities that invalids from the other Outer Hebridean islands made their way over the ocean in the hope of being cured.
-The belief that spirits resided in the well continued well into the nineteenth century and it was necessary for those who drank the water to appease the guardian spirit by leaving a small gift.
-Pebbles, shells and buttons were considered appropriate.
-I knitted and felted nine whelk shells in each of which I enclosed an embroidered felted button in honour of the spirit of Tobar nam Buadh.
+The belief that spirits resided in the well continued into the 19th Century and it was necessary for those who drank the water to appease the guardian spirit by leaving a small gift.
+This applied equally to natives stopping at the well on the way to harvest eggs and birds on the northern cliffs as much as it did to visitors in search of a cure.
+Pebbles, shells and buttons were considered appropriate offerings.
+The islanders were more likely to leave shells and pebbles found on the shore and so I knitted and felted nine whelk shells, in each of which I enclosed an embroidered felted bead in honour of the spirit of Tobar nam Buadh.